 Although some would insist that grammar is one of those elementary things which is better left behind as we press on to maturity, there are still a few die-hards who feel that not all has been said on the topic.
-Lars Rydbeck, for example, recently asked the question, "What happened to New Testament Greek grammar after Albert Debrunner?"1 H is answer is that it "has come almost to a standstill, one of the reasons being that "There is a prevalent but false assumption that everything in NT Greek scholarship has been done already."2 Rydbeck goes on to suggest that one major area in NT grammar which has yet to be resolved is the nature of NT Greek.3 This, indeed, is a critical issue; but there are others.
-Among them is the relation of structure to semantics.
-This is a problem area because most grammars are satisfied with presenting the structural phenomena of the NT in a descriptive manner (i.e., a mere tagging of structures as belonging to certain syntactical categories), while hardly raising the question of the differences in the fields of meaning that 'synonymous' structures can possess.4 One construction which can be profitably put through the structure-semantics grid is that of the object-complement double accusative.
+Lars Rydbeck, for example, recently asked the question, "What happened to New Testament Greek grammar after Albert De brunner?"
+1 H is answer is that it "has come almost to a standstill, one of the reasons being that "There is a prevalent but false assumption that everything in NT Greek scholarship has been done already."
+Rydbeck goes on to suggest that one major area in NT grammar which has yet to be resolved is the nature of NT Greek.
+This, indeed,

 1 The title of a paper presented to the Fifth International Congress on Biblical Studies (Oxford: September.
-1973), published in NTS 21 (1974-75) 424-27.
+1973), published in NTS 2 I (1974-75) 424-27.

 2 Ibid., 424.

 3 Ibid., 425.